alexissyi/61040-portfolio/assignments/assignment2.md

    a set of Users with

-   &nbsp; a boolean CanSolo
+   &ensp; a boolean CanSolo

-   &nbsp; a boolean CanLead
+   &ensp; a boolean CanLead

-   &nbsp; a boolean CanAssist
+   &ensp; a boolean CanAssist

    **actions**